churchilldotexe/Portfolio/src/content/posts/php.md

 - **php**

-  It is an array inside of an array that has an Associative key as a pointer of the values inside the array
+  It is an array inside of an array that has an Associative key as a pointer of the values inside the array.
+  If array is like an Array List.
+Associative Array is like a **hashmap** where it has a key and a value associated to it.

   ```php
   <?php